 - With greater understanding, acceptance and adoption of virtual assistants came a huge influx of new virtual assistants.
 Many of them were highly skilled professionals who found themselves without jobs during the recession.
 Like anything, there was also a large number of people who viewed calling themselves a virtual assistant an easy way to work from home.
 This led to people who really weren’t qualified to muddy the virtual services waters.
 Bad experiences with virtual assistants who just disappeared began to rise and once again make people cautious about adopting the virtual services model for their businesses.

-- With more and more software providers moving to SAAS models, has made it easy for virtual professionals to use latest versions of the most popular software.
-For example, Microsoft’s Office 365 and Adobe’s Creative Cloud make it easy to use the latest version of Word and Acrobat without needing to shell out an astronomical amount of money every time the software gets an update.
+- More and more software providers moving to SAAS models, made it easy for virtual professionals to use the latest versions of popular software.
+Microsoft’s Office 365 and Adobe’s Creative Cloud deliver the latest version of Word and Acrobat with no need for expensive software upgrades.
 Smaller monthly payments make it affordable, even for start-ups to use the same software clients use.
 Google Drive/Docs has also seen an increase in use for businesses, and is available for free.
 Virtual assistants who team up with clients already using Google apps exclusively may not find other software necessary.